lioryariv/idr/README.md

 	@article{yariv2020multiview,
-	title={Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance}, author={Lior Yariv and Yoni Kasten and Dror Moran and Meirav Galun and Matan Atzmon and Ronen Basri and Yaron Lipman}, journal={NeurIPS},
+	title={Multiview Neural Surface Reconstruction by Disentangling Geometry and Appearance}, author={Yariv, Lior and Kasten, Yoni and Moran, Dror and Galun, Meirav and Atzmon, Matan and Ronen, Basri and Lipman, Yaron}, journal={Advances in Neural Information Processing Systems},
-	year={2020},
+	volume={33},
+	year={2020}
 	}